OliverDrechsler/front_door_intercom_automation/README.md

     - `picam night_vision`
     - `picam image_brightening`

-The enabled/disabled state is stored in a runtime JSON file, defaulting to `telegram_user_state.json`.
+The enabled/disabled state is stored in the shared runtime JSON file `user_state.json`.
-You can override the file name or path with `telegram.user_state_file` in the config.
+You can override the file name or path with `general.user_state_file` in the config.
 The same user state is also used for the Web UI and REST-API login, so disabled users lose access there as well.